schmettow/New_Stats/docs/Getting_started_with_R.md

 The ORPO rule dictates another principle: every row should have a unique identifier, which can be a combination of values.
 In the example above, every observation is uniquely identified by the participant identifier and the design condition.
 If we extend the example slightly, it is immediatly apparent, why the ORPO rule is justified.
 Imagine, the study actually asked three partcipants to rate two different tasks on two different designs by three self-report items.
 By the ORPO rule, we can easily extend the data frame as below (showing a random selection of rows).
 I leave it up to the reader to figure out how to press such a data set in the wide legacy format.

 Using identifiers is good practice for several reasons.
 First, it reduces problems during manual data entry.
 Second, it allows to efficiently record  data in multi-method experiments and join them automatically.
-This is shown in chapter [DM].
-Lastly, the identifiers will become statistically interesting by themselves when we turn to linear mixed-effects models and the notion of *members of a population*.
+An exammple is given in Appendix  \@ref(hugme).
+Lastly, the identifiers will become statistically interesting by themselves when we turn to linear mixed-effects models and the notion of *members of a population* \@ref(non-human-populations).
 Throughout the book I will use standard names for recurring identifier variables in design research:

 + Part
 + Design